Initiating a Workflow via Virtual Assistant

 • A published workflow that you want to make available through the Virtual Assistant.

-• Access to AI Colleagues > Skills in the admin console.
+• Access to AI Colleagues > Tools in the admin console.

 • Access to the Virtual Assistant interface.